-As the warm weather wanes, so does our desire for low-ABV sessionable ciders to crack and chug all afternoon long.
-Instead, we start to crave complex, rich flavors, comforting pops of sweetness, and higher gravity ciders to warm our bones.
+Chilly days bring on cravings for complex, rich flavors, comforting pops of sweetness and higher gravity ciders to warm our bones.
 We’re talking about ciders layered with huge amounts of juicy apple notes, perhaps enhanced with a bit of spice or vanilla from time spent in barrels.

 Imperial ciders, which borrow terminology from the beer world, refer to ciders with higher-than-average alcohol content and bold flavors.
 It varies widely, of course, but most ciders hover between 4 and 7% ABV, while imperial ciders break on through to the other side of 8%.
 In beer brewing, the higher ABV is achieved by adding extra grains and hop, but in cidermaking, it’s all about more sugars present at the time of fermentation.
 More sugar = more food for the yeasts = more alcohol.
 To do this, some cideries use riper apples, which have developed a higher sugar content, or add fresh sweet juice or other sweetening agents during fermentation.
 The result is a “big” cider, both in terms of flavor and booziness — when drinking these, just remember that many are pretty much twice as strong as other ciders that you may enjoy!

-Here are seven imperial ciders to cozy up with this fall and winter:
+Here are seven imperial ciders to cozy up with:

 Seattle Cider Co.
-Imperial Odyssey: Available year-round, this fun new-ish cider from Seattle Cider is so juicy and drinkable, you’ll barely notice the 8.4% ABV (you’ve been warned!).
+Imperial Odyssey: Available year-round, this fun cider from Seattle Cider is so juicy and drinkable, you’ll barely notice the 8.4% ABV (you’ve been warned!).
 A custom blend of Washington apples lends a great flavor profile, with aromas of stone fruit, melon and ripe apples, with fresh-from-the-oven apple crisp flavors at the finish.
-Medium-bodied and semi-sweet, this is a great autumn cider for anyone who craves deep flavors but isn’t feeling the pumpkin spice vibes.
+Medium-bodied and semi-sweet, this is a great cider for anyone who wants deep, cozy flavors but isn’t feeling the pumpkin spice vibes.

 2 Towns Cosmic Crisp: Another imperial cider with an outer-space theme, 2 Towns’ Cosmic Crisp leans hard on the famous zippy, sweet flavors of Cosmic Crisp apples.
 This Washington State-grown apple is a cross between Enterprise and Honeycrisp that is sweet, tart and super-juicy.
 This cider is a blend of fresh-pressed Cosmic Crisp and Northwest apples, with bright, fruit-forward aromatics and a high-acid profile.